thingsboard/tbmq/README.md

 In the cluster mode, its capabilities are further enhanced, enabling it to support more than [100M concurrently connected clients](https://thingsboard.io/docs/mqtt-broker/reference/100m-connections-performance-test/).

-Within the ThingsBoard company, our extensive expertise and clear understanding of diverse IoT requirements and use cases have helped us to identify two main scenarios in which our clients develop their solutions.
+At ThingsBoard, we've gained a lot of experience in building scalable IoT applications, which has helped us identify two main scenarios for MQTT-based solutions.
 In the first scenario, numerous devices are generating a substantial volume of messages that are consumed by specific applications, resulting in a fan-in pattern.
-On the other hand, the second scenario involves numerous devices subscribing to specific updates or notifications.
+On the other hand, the second scenario involves numerous devices subscribing to specific updates or notifications that must be delivered.
 This leads to a few incoming requests that cause a high volume of outgoing data.
 This case is known as a fan-out pattern.
 Acknowledging these scenarios, we intentionally designed TBMQ to be exceptionally well-suited for both.